bradfears/Discord-News-Aggregator/README.md

 # Discord-News-Aggregator
-PHP script (to be used with cron) for posting news stories to a Discord channel.
+PHP script (to be used with cron) for posting news stories to a Discord channel

 ## Requirements
 1. Discord server (you can create your own)
+2. Newsdata.io api key
-2. Web host with PHP cli cron support
+3. Web host with PHP cli cron support
-3. Knowledge of PHP
+4. Knowledge of PHP

 ## Preparation